IzzySoft/Adebar/doc/hints.md

   device.
 * otherwise, if `config/` is a directory, and contains a file named `default`, this will be used.
 You might want to have that for e.g.
-  "guest devices" or as a default for possible "new ones"
+  "guest devices" or as a default for possible „new ones“
 * otherwise, if `config` is a file, that will be used.
 Makes it easier if you only have one device, and don't plan for more.